scottleedavis/not-impressed-docker/README.md

 Usage
 -------------

-After your docker image is running, your can run requests against the server with the following.
+After your docker image is running, your can issue GET requests against the following:
 ```
-curl http://<YOUR IP ADDRESS HERE>:9999/?url=<YOUR GIT REPO HERE>
+http://<YOUR IP ADDRESS HERE>:9999/?url=<YOUR GIT REPO HERE>
 ```

-So for example, to run against the not-impressed github repo.
+An example of running against the not-impressed github repo.
 ```
 http://192.168.99.100:9999/?url=git@github.com:scottleedavis/not-impressed.git
 ```
 *The repo queried against MUST have a .ni.json configuration file in it's root in order to run the build/scans.*

+Here are the [results](results.json) generated when not-impressed runs against this repo (here is the  [.ni.json](.ni.json) file.)

 Notes
 -------------